JVital2013/vitality-goes/README.md

 It is recommended that you use a Debian-based Linux distro to run the Vitality GOES server - something like Raspberry Pi OS, Ubuntu, or Debian itself.
 Running the server on Windows is untested, but should work.

 If you enable the video rendering scripts, keep in mind that these scripts may take more power than a low-end machine, like a Raspberry Pi, can provide.
 You may need to offload these tasks to another machine or upgrade your server to something beefier.
-I'm using an old Dell Latitude laptop, which has more than enough power to run goestools and all secondary scripts.
+I'm using an old Dell Latitude laptop, which has more than enough power to run goestools, Vitality GOES, and all secondary scripts.

 Once configured, any modern web browser can connect to Vitality GOES and view the data.